ecluse:ecluse-core

 Fetch a package's full packument and project only the requested version into its PackageDetails, or the typed MetadataError for why it could not -- the cheap counterpart to fetchNpmManifest for the single-version serve operation.

 npm carries the time map only in the full document, so the __full bytes are still fetched__ (bounded against the config's budget, exactly as fetchNpmManifest); the win is that they are parsed selectively (projectNpmVersion), materialising the one requested version rather than every version.
-A Nothing is a version genuinely absent from a sound document (a forwarded miss); a MetadataError is metadata that could not be obtained at all.
-A transport fault is left to throw, as fetchNpmManifest.
+A Nothing is a version genuinely absent from a sound document (a forwarded miss); a MetadataError is metadata that could not be obtained at all, an unreachable upstream included, exactly as fetchNpmManifest.

 Pure projection